naeem2290/real-time-stocks/README.md

 # Real Time Stocks

-This project shows how Angular services and RxJS Observables can be used with a WebSockets server to stream data from the server to the client.
+This project shows how to stream data from server to client using Angular Web Sockets and RXJS Observables.

 ## Running the Application

 1. Install [Node.js](http://nodejs.org)

-2. Install the Angular CLI:

-    `npm install -g @angular/cli`
+2. Install the Angular CLI: `npm install -g @angular/cli`

 3. Run `npm install` to install app dependencies